sammrl/plc-practice/exercises/tlp-garage-door/tlp-student-ex-01/README.md

 ## Safety & Interlocks
-- Safety interlock - XIO `Motor Down` and XIO `Motor Up` - prevents motors from running at same time.
+- Safety interlock - XIO `Motor Down` and XIO `Motor Up` on OTE 'Motor Up' and on OTE `Motor Down`, respectivley - prevents motors from running at same time.
 - Limit Switches used to sense door position - `LS1` and `LS2` act as guards from door proceding past the fully open or fully closed position, respectivley.

 ## State Model